Seahorse - Indonesia LiveaboardInquiry

 A typical day on board

-In general we will offer 3 dives a day including one night dive, each one of them carefully prepared and checked beforehand, reassuring the right conditions.
+In general you will be offered 3 dives a day including one night dive, each one of them carefully prepared and checked beforehand, reassuring the right conditions.

 The day starts with a satisfying breakfast of fresh fruit juices, toast, coffee/tea, cereals and eggs any style to satisfy your morning hunger.